 Based on our results, we worked with the London Borough of Hammersmith and Fulham to implement five more sustainable drainage systems.
 These involved replacing the surface of some parking bay areas with permeable paving.
 This paving allows rainwater to filter through into the geocellular storage structures underneath the road.
 It is stored there and then slowly released to the sewer system at a reduced rate.
 You can see an example of permeable block paving and a rain garden on Godolphin Road in the picture below.

 - Rostrevor Road

 This approach to flood alleviation was chosen following extensive investigations and consultation with the local community between 2010 and 2015.
 One of the many options tabled was to construct a storm relief sewer tunnel.
 We moved away from this option as:

 In recent years, there have been a large number of basement conversions in London.
 Many basements have been deepened or dug out to create living spaces.
 The government’s legislation (Building Regulations, 2000) require the provision of adequate drainage by the developer.
-The Drainage and Waste Disposal Document H 2002 edition - sections 2.9 to 2.12 also include the need for pumped drainage in high-risk areas and an anti-flooding valve in low-risk areas, these should be installed by the developers of the property.
-We discovered that some basement developers had complied with the requirements of the Building Regulations and that these basements no longer flooded.
-It is therefore important that compliance with building regulations is followed by anyone who has developed a basement property since these regulations were established.
-Thames Water will not offer protection to those who have not complied with the Building Regulations or the local authority planning requirements.
+The Drainage and Waste Disposal Document H 2002 edition - sections 2.9 to 2.12 also include the need for pumped drainage in high-risk areas and an anti-flooding valve in low-risk areas.
+These should be installed by the developers of the property.
+We found that some basement developers had complied with the requirements of the Building Regulations and that these basements no longer flooded.
+It's important that anyone who's developed a basement property since these building regulations were established complies with them.
+Thames Water won't offer protection to those who haven't complied with the Building Regulations or the local authority planning requirements.